CodingBobby/klyft/README.md

 Yep, thats everything!

-So what you see there is the definition of a job that is called exacly like we call it from `main.js`.
+So what you see there is the definition of a job that is named exacly like we call it from `main.js`.
 Within the job you define the actual function to execute.
 There, you can do whatever you want—from simple logs and calculations over regex magic to time consuming triangulation and turtle-slow http requests everything is possible.

 Instead of just returning a result like you normally do, you'll have to wrap it into the `done()` callback.
 That way, the worker knows when the job is completed.